Influence Dynamics and Stagewise Data Attribution: Theory

 Moreover, when the regularity assumptions hold, the BIF asymptotically recovers the classical IF in the large-data limit~\citep{singfluence1}; that is, the BIF is a natural higher-order generalization of the classical influence function.
 For these reasons, we adopt the BIF as our primary tool for measuring influence.

 \paragraph{Estimating (local) Bayesian influence functions.} To measure the BIF in practice, we use an estimator based on stochastic-gradient MCMC introduced in \citet{singfluence1}.
 This also introduces a dampening term that enables localizing the BIF to individual model checkpoints.
-For more details, see \cref{appendix:bif}.
+For more details, see \cref{appendix:bif}, where we also discuss practical scaling advantages of the BIF compared to other popular IF methods, such as EK-FAC \citep{grosse_studying_2023}.